 The long section~\ref{sec:MovingFrame} develops a description of a great circle fibration in terms of local data, following Cartan's method of the moving frame.
 This associates to each great circle fibration of a sphere a principal bundle over the sphere, with a collection of differential forms on it representing the local data of the great circle fibration.
 The idea is to succesively determine subbundles of this bundle, by algebraic equations among those differential forms.
 This process is also a part of Cartan's method.
 In order to make it work, one needs to find algebraic relations among the coefficients of the various differential forms, and then show that the functions expressing these relations (called the \emph{torsion functions}), which are differential invariants of the great circle fibration, satisfy regularity hypotheses.
 These regularity hypotheses are strong enough that the subset on which the torsion satisfies some algebraic condition is a submanifold.
 Recall that the original bundle is a principal bundle---we will see that these coefficients vary according to an action of the structure group of that bundle.
 This will force the subbundle on which the torsion satisfies an appropriately chosen algebraic equation to be a principal subbundle.

-The first torsion to show up is essentially an endomorphism of the normal bundle of each great circle.\footnote{It is really an endomorphism twisted by a real line bundle, but this is irrelevant.} Subsection~\ref{subsec:Follow} shows that this endomorphism satisfies an ordinary differential equation as we move along the great circles (using the Levi--Civita connection to differentiate).
-This ordinary differential equation is explicitly integrated, and we find that consistent initial data for it which will remain finite as we tranverse the great circle must consist in endomorphisms with no real eigenvalues.
+The first torsion to show up is essentially an endomorphism of the normal bundle of each great circle.
+(It is an endomorphism twisted by a real line bundle, but this is irrelevant.)
+Subsection~\ref{subsec:Follow} shows that this endomorphism satisfies an ordinary differential equation as we move along the great circles (using the Levi--Civita connection to differentiate).
+This ordinary differential equation is explicitly integrated, and we find that consistent initial data for it which will remain finite as we tranverse the great circle consists in endomorphisms with no real eigenvalues.